Yoyo-ace1110/Yoyo-ace1110/README.md

 # Hi there, I'm Yoyo-ace1110 👋
-> *"High school student by day, bug provider by night"*

 ---

 ### 💻 About Me
 - **School:** High school student at 🟦**HSNU**.
 - **Python:** My daily driver for making 🐍games and breaking things.
 - **Fortran:** Yes, Fortran.
 I somehow ended up touching 🦕ancient magic.
 - **C++:** For when Python is too slow and I want 👉pointers to memory-leak in style.
 - **English Level:** 🌐English is hard, but **Google Translate** is forever.